What is the Equality Model of prostitution?

-It may seem ironic to use the term “equality” to describe prostitution laws designed to criminalize one side of a sex work transaction.
-Given that implementing laws that criminalize clients clearly correlates with an increase in violence perpetrated against sex workers, perhaps the “equality” they’re referring to is how these laws equally harm everyone they touch.
+There is irony in using the term “equality” to describe prostitution laws that criminalize only one side of a sex work transaction.
+The implementation of laws that criminalize clients clearly correlates with an increase in violence perpetrated against sex workers, so perhaps the “equality” they’re referring to is how these laws equally harm everyone they touch.

 In both implementation and outcomes, the Equality Model is anything but equal.
 Since police primarily use these laws to essentially entrap sex work clients in a soliciting prostitution charge, the Nordic Model rebranding we believe fits best is the “Entrapment Model.”

-We compare two types of sex work legislation: the full decriminalization of sex work and the equality model of prostitution legislation.
+We compare two types of sex work legislation: Equality Model prostitution laws and the full decriminalization of sex work.

 Decriminalization of Sex Work